anon-public/expense_tracking/README.md

 Ask questions in plain English — *"How much did I spend on food last month?"* or *"Show me my subscriptions I haven't used in 60 days."* Get instant, accurate answers without touching a filter.

 #### 📈 Spending Insights & Anomaly Detection
-SpendSense will proactively surface patterns and flag unusual charges before you even notice them.
+Expent will proactively surface patterns and flag unusual charges before you even notice them.
 Think of it as having a personal CFO who never sleeps.

 #### 🔮 Monthly Budget Forecasting
 Based on your historical spending patterns, the AI will predict where you'll land at month's end — and suggest adjustments to hit your goals.